 Jim Thompson was an American who arrived in Bangkok after World War II, revitalized the Thai silk industry, and then disappeared in the Malaysian highlands in 1967 without explanation, never to be found.
 His house is what he left behind, and it is a more interesting object than that summary suggests.

-He assembled six traditional Thai houses into a single compound in Pathumwan, filling them with Cambodian sculptures, Chinese porcelain, and antique Thai objects that he collected with the eye of someone who understood what he was looking at.
+He assembled six traditional Thai houses into a single compound in Pathumwan.
+He filled them with Cambodian sculptures, Chinese porcelain, and antique Thai objects that he collected with the eye of someone who understood what he was looking at.
 The guided tours in English run hourly and cover the architecture, the collection, and the mystery.
-There’s no self-guided option inside the main houses, which is not a limitation: the guide is actually the point.
+There’s no option to wander the main houses on your own, and that’s not a limitation.
+The guide is the point.

 Jim Thompson House (บ้านจิมทอมป์สัน)